Best foldable phone 2024

 -

-The era of the mid-range foldable is finally upon us thanks to the Motorola Razr (2023).
-Its $699 price tag is $300 less than the Samsung Galaxy Z Flip 5, making it the most affordable new foldable phone you'll find today.
+The era of the mid-range foldable is finally upon us thanks to Motorola.
+This year's budget winner is the spectacular Motorola Razr (2024), which basically a beefed-up version of the Razr Plus (2023) but for a stunningly low $700 price tag.
+That's $400 less than the Samsung Galaxy Z Flip 6, making it the most affordable new foldable phone you'll find today.
 You'll be making some concessions by saving so much money, but it's likely this will only bother enthusiasts.

-The Snapdragon 7 Gen 1 processor inside is plenty snappy and likely will never show its "mid-range" nature, even when playing games like Honkai: Star Rail.
+The Mediatek Dimensity 7300X processor inside is plenty snappy and likely will never show its "mid-range" nature, even when playing games like Honkai: Star Rail.
 But there's always the chance that you won't see the same super-high framerates that a more expensive foldable can achieve.
 Slower internal storage means that things will definitely take longer to load, though.

 That slightly lower-powered processor paired with a 4,200mAh battery means you'll actually be able to get through a full day's use on a single charge, unlike most other flip-style foldables.

-But, if an average camera and only a glanceable cover screen aren't true negatives for you, this is an excellent way to get in on the flip trend and save a ton of money.
-Plus, that vegan leather option feels so good to hold and it looks extra classy, too!
+If an average camera isn't a true negative for you, this is an excellent way to get in on the flip trend and save a ton of money.

 (Image credit: Derrek Lee / Android Central)